nikitin-p/darevskia-pericentromere-analysis/README.md

 ## To-do

 1. Clarify what to retain in modules.json.
-2. Run the whole pipeline.
+2. Run the whole pipeline (try all options and different versions of Singularity and Nextflow).
 3. Add the real SRR IDs when the paper is published.